chaunceygardiner/weewx-loopdata/README.md

 `fields` line in the `LoopData` section of the weewx.conf file.

 Typically, the loop-data.txt file is read by JavaScript on an HTML page to update the values on the page on every loop packet.
+This is demostrated by the skin/report included with this extension.

 A WeeWX report is specified in the LoopData configuration (e.g., `WeatherBoardReport`).
 With this information, LoopData automatically converts